gavin-romig-koch/insights-ansible-check/README.rst

   ansible-playbook -l <HOSTLIST> support-playbooks/insights-installer.yml

-Installing 'ansible-check-insights'
+Installing 'insights-ansible-check'
 ------

-The command ``ansible-check-insights`` can be run directly from within the git repo, as all the examples above do.
+The command ``insights-ansible-check`` can be run directly from within the git repo, as all the examples above do.

 It can also be install onto a system::